paypal/adaptiveaccounts-sdk-java/README.md

 			 Or
 	new AdaptiveAccountsService(Properties customProperties);
 	```
-*	The SDK takes defaults for certain parameters(refer sdk_config.properties for defaults).
-Account Credentials and either of 'mode' or 'service.Endpoint' are mandatory parameters.
+*	The SDK takes defaults for certain parameters (eg: Account Credentials and either of 'mode' or 'service.Endpoint' are mandatory parameters).

 *	Create a service wrapper object.